 (1) The Corporation does not have a plan pursuant to which option-based awards are (or were) granted; rather, the figures reported in the table represent options granted pursuant to Brookfield's Management Share Option Plan, which options were granted in light of the respective contributions that Messrs.
-Bishop, Carter, Banfill and Ms. Reilly made to the Corporation during each year.
+Bishop, Gross and Ms. Wong made to the Corporation during each year.
 Such options reflect the time and effort spent, and the respective achievements, of Messrs.
-Bishop, Carter, Banfill and Ms. Reilly in providing services to the Corporation.
+Bishop, Gross and Ms. Wong in providing services to the Corporation.

-For grants made in 2015, the fair value of the option-based awards was derived by application of the Black Scholes option pricing model.
-The 2015 option-based award is based on the grant date fair value of the option-based award issued on November 23, 2015 assuming a strike price of US\$33.75, a foreign exchange rate of 1.3365, an average term to exercise of 7.5 years, a volatility of 28.3%, a risk free rate of 1.9%, a dividend growth rate of 6.0% and a liquidity discount of 25%.
-In addition, certain NEOs also received an option award on February 23, 2016 assuming a strike price of US\$30.59, a foreign exchange rate of 1.3766, an average term to exercise of 7.5 years, a volatility of 28.0%, a risk free rate of 1.6%, a dividend growth rate of 6.4% and a liquidity discount of 25%.
+For grants made in 2019, the fair value of the option-based awards was derived by application of the Black Scholes option pricing model, assuming a strike price of US\$58.70, a foreign exchange rate of 1.2989, an average term to exercise of 7.5 years, a volatility of 16.56%, a risk free rate of 1.85%, a dividend growth rate of 7.0% and a liquidity discount of 25%.

-For grants made in 2014, the fair value of the option-based awards was derived by application of the Black Scholes option pricing model, assuming a strike price of US\$54.40, a foreign exchange rate of 1.2482, an average term to exercise of 7.5 years, a volatility of 30.4%, a risk free rate of 1.8%, a dividend growth rate of 4.6% and a liquidity discount of 25%.
+For grants made in 2018, the fair value of the option-based awards was derived by application of the Black Scholes option pricing model, assuming a strike price of US\$38.35, a foreign exchange rate of 1.3641, an average term to exercise of 7.5 years, a volatility of 15.01%, a risk free rate of 1.84%, a dividend growth rate of 7.0% and a liquidity discount of 25%.

-For grants made in 2013, the fair value of the option-based awards was derived by application of the Black Scholes option pricing model, assuming a strike price of US\$40.15, a foreign exchange rate of 1.1059, an average term to exercise of 7.5 years, a volatility of 31.4%, a risk free rate of 2.3%, a dividend growth rate of 3.0% and a liquidity discount of 25%.
+For grants made in 2017, the fair value of the option-based awards was derived by application of the Black Scholes option pricing model, assuming a strike price of US\$43.54, a foreign exchange rate of 1.2574, an average term to exercise of 7.5 years, a volatility of 16.46%, a risk free rate of 2.80%, a dividend growth rate of 5.8% and a liquidity discount of 25%.